 The program meets the requirements of this Key Element.
-The program provided evidence that its students have experience in Couple or Marriage and Family Therapy practice with diverse, marginalized, and/or underserved communities.
+The program provided evidence of available sites to allow students' access to work with marginalized/diverse populations.

 STANDARD III: INFRASTRUCTURE AND ENVIRONMENTAL SUPPORTS

 Key Element III-A: Fiscal and Physical Resources